opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/normalize_projection_reference.rst

   * * Label
     * Description
     * Mandatory
-    * Default value
   * * Field
-    * Field that will be normalized, containing a geopoint with another projection system than WGS84
+    * Field that will be normalized, containing a geopoint or a geoshape with another projection system than WGS84
     * yes
-    *
   * * Source epsg code
     * `EPSG <http://spatialreference.org/ref/epsg/>`_ code of the source coordinates system
     * yes
-    * 4326